 Troubleshooting and technical support.
 Virtual agents can guide customers or product end users through routine fixes to technical difficulties.
 This use frees tech professionals to focus on more complex problems.

-Future Trends and Developments in Virtual Agent Technology
+Future Trends in Virtual Agent Technology

 The era of the simplistic bot is over.
 Innovations have brought the virtual agent into a whole new landscape.
 Enterprises have increasingly integrated chatbots into their communications process to please customers and grow their base by improving the omnichannel experience across social media platforms and company apps.